 ICSC also provided a broad understanding of the economy-wide impacts of taxing carbon.
 The participants gave their inputs in drafting a comprehensive carbon tax framework for the country, focusing on its essential design, as well as addressing the implementation issues.

 Commissioned by ICSC, the exploratory study by Dr. Sven Teske of Institute for Sustainable Futures, University of Technology Sydney examined how the Mindanao grid could absorb the most renewable energy at the lowest cost.
 The renewable technology options cover the whole RE generation from small hydro and pumped storage, geothermal power, and onshore wind to solar photovoltaic (PV).

-The study particularly focused on the technical requirements and cost-effectiveness of grid connection, integration of renewable power generation, and storage.
+The study focused on the technical requirements and cost-effectiveness of grid connection, integration of renewable power generation, and storage.
 It also addresses the challenge of unelectrified areas in Mindanao.
-In relation to this, the EPT conducted a series of activities to discuss the initial findings of the study, which include:
+ICSC conducted a series of activities to discuss the initial findings of the study, which include:

 a.
 Workshop with the different bureaus of the Department of Energy;